nnhai1991/android-interview-questions/CORE_ANDROID.md

 * What is an Explicit `Intent`?

 * What is a `BroadcastReceiver`?
 [StackOverflow](https://stackoverflow.com/questions/5296987/what-is-broadcastreceiver-and-when-we-use-it)
+  - A broadcast receiver is a component that responds to system-wide broadcast announcements.
+Many broadcasts originate from the system—for example, a broadcast announcing that the screen has turned off, the battery is low, or a picture was captured.
+Applications can also initiate broadcasts—for example, to let other applications know that some data has been downloaded to the device and is available for them to use.
+Although broadcast receivers don't display a user interface, they may create a status bar notification to alert the user when a broadcast event occurs.
+More commonly, though, a broadcast receiver is just a "gateway" to other components and is intended to do a very minimal amount of work.
+For instance, it might initiate a service to perform some work based on the event.

+  - A broadcast receiver is implemented as a subclass of BroadcastReceiver and each broadcast is delivered as an Intent object.
+For more information, see the BroadcastReceiver class.
 * What is a `LocalBroadcastManager`?
 [Developer Android](https://developer.android.com/reference/android/support/v4/content/LocalBroadcastManager.html)

 * What is the function of an `IntentFilter`?